 If tango orchestras were the main attraction at the cabaret of the golden age, they were not the only entertainment.
 Jazz orchestras and other performers were also featured before and after during the evening.
 And on Saturdays the típicas were off to perform in popular dance halls across the city.

-Some of those luxurious Buenos Aires cabarets include the Armenonville, Chantecler, Royal Pigall, Marabú and Palais de glace.
-More humble cabarets, los del Bajo, were located near the port and the actual Centro cultural Kirtchner.
-The Ocean Dancing, which featured Miguel Caló and Oswaldo Pugliese, was located at Leandro N. Alem 286.
-Nearby was the Montmartre, el Royal, el Derby and Cielo de California where guests were greated by a doorman dressed up like a cowboy.
+Some of the legendary cabarets of Buenos Aires are the Armenonville, the Chantecler, the Royal Pigall, the Marabú and Palais de glace.
+These were the luxurious cabarets mostly located along the Avenida Corrientes.
+More humble cabarets, also known as los del Bajo, were located near the port and what is now the Centro cultural Kirtchner.
+The Ocean Dancing, which featured Miguel Caló and Osvaldo Pugliese, was located at Leandro N. Alem 286.
+Nearby was the Montmartre, el Royal, el Derby and Cielo de California where guests were greeted by a doorman dressed up like a cowboy.

 Tango: Cien anos de historia (Vol. II).
 Buenos Aires: Editorial Perfil, 1992.
 Print.

 Palacio, Jorge.
 Los cabarets de los anos cuarenta.
 Todotango.
 Online. http://www.todotango.com/historias/cronica/163/Los-cabarets-de-los-anos-cuarenta/